Charles-River-Group/TmuxCoder/docs/opencode-prompt-proxy.md

 ## 1. Background & Constraints
 - **Leave OpenCode untouched**: `packages/opencode` remains a read-only submodule so upstream updates can land without conflict.
-- **Externalized prompts**: System prompts, model parameters, and experiments live in plugin-managed files that are version-controlled, reviewable, and easy to roll back.
+- **Externalized prompts**: System prompts and model parameters live in plugin-managed files that are version-controlled, reviewable, and easy to roll back.
-- **Project-level isolation**: Each worktree owns its own `.opencode/` folder, which keeps template experiments scoped per project or per environment.
+- **Project-level isolation**: Each worktree owns its own `.opencode/` folder, which keeps template overrides scoped per project or per environment.

 ## 2. High-Level Topology
 ```